diem/website/docs/core/libra-protocol.md

 **Execution**

 - The execution component utilizes the virtual machine (VM) to execute transactions.
-- Execution’s job is to coordinate the execution of a block of transactions and maintain a transient state that can be voted upon by consensus.
+- This component's job is to coordinate the execution of a block of transactions and maintain a transient state that can be voted upon by consensus.
 - Execution maintains an in-memory representation of the results of execution until consensus commits the block to the distributed database.

 **Virtual Machine (VM)**

-- AC and Mempool use the VM component to perform validation checks on transactions.
+- Mempool uses the VM component to perform validation checks on transactions.
 - VM is used to run the program included in a transaction and determine the results.

 **Storage**